protolambda/muskoka-server/README.md

 - Pub/Sub         -- to communicate new tasks and results as events
 - Firestore       -- to track tasks and results

 Note: deployments are to europe-west 3 and 2 regions, to keep latency between services low.
+However, the HTTP functions are an exception, firebase only works with `us-central1` region cloud functions sadly.

 ```bash
 # Set project ID